Need to talk? Call 1800 882 436.

 What is TENS?

-Transcutaneous electrical nerve stimulation, or TENS, is a form of pain relief without medicine.
-It can be used in labour to help with the pain.
+TENS (transcutaneous electrical nerve stimulation) is a form of non-medical pain relief.
+It can be used during labour to help relieve the pain.

-It is not clear how TENS works to relieve pain.
+It’s not completely clear how TENS works to relieve pain.

-It's possible that it blocks pain signals by stimulating different nerves in your spinal cord.
-It might also cause the release of endorphins, the body's natural pain relievers.
+It's possible that TENS blocks pain signals by stimulating different nerves in your spinal cord.
+It might also cause the release of endorphins, your body's natural pain relievers.

 What are the advantages of TENS in labour?

-• it may give you some control over pain relief
+• It may give you some control over your pain relief.

-• you can use other methods if TENS does not give you enough pain relief
+• You can use other pain-relief methods if TENS doesn’t give you enough pain relief.

 What are the disadvantages of TENS in labour?